ovh/docs/pages/platform/databases/postgresql_08_pool/guide.fr-ca.md

 - **Statement pooling:** A server connection is assigned to the client application for each statement.
 When the statement completes, the server connection is returned into the pool.
 Multi-statement transactions are not permitted for this mode.

-## Introductions
+## Instructions

 ### Create a connection pool

 To create a new connection pool, log in to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/fr/&ovhSubsidiary=qc) and open your `Public Cloud`{.action} project.

 Click on `Databases`{.action} in the left-hand navigation bar and select your PostgreSQL instance, then select the `Pools`{.action} tab.
 Click on `Add a pool`{.action}, and fill the form.

 The settings available are:

-- **Pool name:** Enter a name for your connection pool here.This will also become the "database" or "dbname" connection parameter for your pooled client connections.
+- **Pool name**: Enter a name for your connection pool here.This will also become the "database" or "dbname" connection parameter for your pooled client connections.
-- **Database:** Choose the database that you want to connect to.
+- **Database**: Choose the database that you want to connect to.
 Each pool can only connect to a single database.
-- **Pool Mode:** Select the pooling mode.
+- **Pool Mode**: Select the pooling mode.
-- **Pool Size:** Select how many PostgreSQL server connections this pool can use at a time.
+- **Pool Size**: Select how many PostgreSQL server connections this pool can use at a time.
-- **Username:** Select the database username that you want to use when connecting to the backend database.
+- **Username**: Select the database username that you want to use when connecting to the backend database.

 ![Add a pool](images/postgresql_08_pool-20220411131919759.png){.thumbnail}

 > [!primary]
 >
-> You can edit, delete and access informations about the pool by clicking on `...`{.action} to the right of the pool.
+> You can edit, delete and access information about the pool by clicking on `...`{.action} to the right of the pool.
 >

 ### Connect to a connection pool

-To establish a connection, get informations about the pool:
+To establish a connection, get information about the pool:

 ![Pools](images/postgresql_08_pool-20220411134051260.png){.thumbnail}

-Click on `information`{.action}, then collect the required informations
+Click on `Information`{.action}, then collect the required information.

 ![Pool informations](images/postgresql_08_pool-2022041113491326.png){.thumbnail}